-limited to, the following types of emergencies: ☐ Gunfire ☐ Threat of extreme violence outside the classroom ☐ Immediate danger in the surrounding community Lockdown/Barricade is a protective action against human threat while Shelter-in-Place protects against environmental threat.
-Lockdown/Barricade requires closing and locking doors and barricading with heavy objects.
-No one is allowed to enter or exit until door-to-door release by Law Enforcement or School Incident Commander.
-Shelter-in-Place calls for closed, unlocked doors and allows for the free movement of staff and students within the classroom or office. □ Is a response to an immediate danger; it is not preceded by any warning Demands quick action; an active shooter, for example, can fire one round per second □ Requires common sense thinking under duress; do what must be done to best ensure survival of both students and staff ☐ If it is possible to safely get off campus with students, take that action immediately (Run) ☐ If it is not possible to get off campus, quickly lockdown inside a safe room and barricade the entrance (Hide) Once a room is secured, no one is allowed to enter or exit under any Circumstances ☐ In the extreme instance that a Violent Intruder is able to enter a room, occupants should be prepared to fight back (Fight) SHELTER IN DROP, COVER, AND HOLD ON SECURE CAMPUS LOCKDOWN/ BARRICADE
+limited to, the following types of emergencies: Gunfire Threat of extreme violence outside the classroom Immediate danger in the surrounding community doors to-doo calls f down/Barricade is a protective action against human threat while Shelter-in-Place cts against environmental threat.
+Lockdown/Barricade requires closing and locking and barricading with heavy objects.
+No one is allowed to enter or exit until door-or release by Law Enforcement or School Incident Commander.
+Shelter-in-Place for closed, unlocked doors and allows for the free movement of staff and students the classroom or office.
+Is a response to an immediate danger; it is not preceded by any warning Demands quick action; an active shooter, for example, can fire one round per second Requires common sense thinking under duress; do what must be done to best ensure survival of both students and staff If it is possible to safely get off campus with students, take that action immediately (Run) If it is not possible to get off campus, quickly lockdown inside a safe room and barricade the entrance (Hide) Once a room is secured, no one is allowed to enter or exit under any Circumstances In the extreme instance that a Violent Intruder is able to enter a room, occupants should be prepared to fight back (Fight) PLACE IN DROP COVER.
+SECURE LOCKDOWN BARRICADE LOCKDOWN BARRICADE LOCKDOWN BARRICADE LOCKDOWN BARRICADE LOCKDOWN BARRICADE